WebReflection/hyperHTML/DEEPDIVE.md

 Comparing nodes is all `hyperHTML` can do, so whenever you need to actually **return a fragment** to compose the layout like I've done in [the DBMonster example page](https://github.com/WebReflection/hyperHTML/blob/master/test/dbmonster.html#L38-L86), don't return directly the rendered result, but its very first node instead.

-I'm planning to experiment if I should automagically do the same via `hyperHTML`, but the truth is that you might want to return not one node but a list of nodes as fragment childnodes, and there's no way I can fix that <sub>(yeah yeah there is but not right now on a Sunday evening launch at almost midnight ...)</sub>
+I'm planning to experiment if I should automagically do the same via `hyperHTML`, but the truth is that you might want to return not one node but a list of nodes as fragment childnodes, and there's no way I can fix that <sup><sub>(yeah yeah there is but not right now on a Sunday evening launch at almost midnight ...)</sub></sup>

 I'll come back to this!